WSG Tasting Diploma

 Learn to recalibrate with a broadened set of tasting criteria and an enriched lexicon using an intuitive, qualitative and holistic approach.

-Experience expert-guided tastings using the WSG Tasting Approach, neuro-sensory workshops and formative seminars.
+Experience expert-guided tastings using the WSG Tasting Toolkit, neuro-sensory workshops and formative seminars.
 Connect in-person with your fellow educators and classmates.

 Mouthfeel & Texture